rafifiaan/rafifiaan/README.md

 <div align="center">

-### 💡 "Turning data into insights, code into solutions"
+### 💡 "Transforming business requirements into technical solutions, data into actionable insights"

-**Open for collaborations in Backend Development & Data Analytics projects!**
+**Open for opportunities in Backend Development, IT Business Analysis & Data Analytics!**

 ⭐ **Feel free to star any repositories you find interesting!** ⭐